burningion/katacoda-tracing-datadog/modern-observability-in-practice/step4.md

 # APM Automatic Instrumentation with Python

-Now that we've set up our Ruby on Rails application, we can now instrument our downstream Python services.
+Now that we've set up our main Ruby on Rails application, we can now instrument our downstream Python services.

 Looking at the [documentation](http://pypi.datadoghq.com/trace/docs/web_integrations.html#flask) for the Python tracer, we have a utility called `ddtrace-run`.

-Wrapping our Python executable in a `ddtrace-run` allows us to spin up a running instance of our application fully instrumented with our tracer.
+Wrapping our Python executable in a `ddtrace-run` allows us to spin up a running instance of our application fully instrumented with our tracer, so long as our libraries are supported by `ddtrace`.

 For supported applications like Flask, `ddtrace-run` dramatically simplifies the process of instrumentation.

 ## Instrumenting the Advertisements Service

-In our `docker-compose-files/docker-compose-broken-no-instrumentation.yml` there's a command to bring up our Flask server.
+In our `docker-compose-files/docker-compose-broken-instrumented.yml` there's a command to bring up our Flask server.
 If we look, we'll see it's a:

 ```
 flask run --port=5002 --host=0.0.0.0